 A company called “Clean Harbors” operates a large hazardous waste landfill facility in Buttonwillow.
 The landfill has been allowed by county and state agencies to operate on a permit that expired in 2006.
 Greenaction’s Executive Director Bradley Angel was arrested during a Kern County public hearing on the landfill in 1994 for the “crime” of speaking Spanish, the language spoken by many residents.

 The CalEPA/Department of Toxic Substances Control’s Envirostor website has information about the permit and regulatory history of the toxic waste dump.
 Click here to view this information.

-California Environmental Protection Agency’s “CalEnviroScreen 3.0” ranks Buttonwillow as one of the communities in the state heavily impacted from pollution and other health and socio-economic indicators.
+California Environmental Protection Agency’s “CalEnviroScreen 4.0” ranks Buttonwillow as one of the communities in the state heavily impacted by pollution and other health and socio-economic indicators.
 Click here to view the report.

 Click here to read Scoping Comments on the Draft EIR for Clean Harbors Buttonwillow hazardous and non-hazardous waste landfill.
 Comments are written by Greenaction for Health and Environmental Justice, El Pueblo Para el Aire y Agua Limpia/People for Clean Air and Water of Kettleman City, Center on Race, Poverty and the Environment, and Central California Environmental Justice Network.